How effective are digital twins in virtual reality for teaching purposes?

 Understanding the cognitive and emotional aspects of a student in an immersive situation

-After earning a bachelor's degree in psychology and a master's degree in ergonomics from the University of Savoie Mont-Blanc in Chambéry, Pierre developed a passion for human-machine interaction."What interests me is understanding how to adapt a system or machine to human cognitive abilities such as brain function, reasoning, memory, language, etc.,"he explains.
+After earning a bachelor’s degree in psychology and a Master of Science from the University of Savoie Mont-Blanc in Chambéry, Pierre developed a passion for human-machine interaction.
+“What interests me is understanding how to adapt a system or a machine to human cognitive abilities—such as brain function, reasoning, memory, and language,”he explains.

-He wants to deepen his knowledge in this area as part of his thesis, which aims to evaluate how to train the engineers of the future using a human-centered approach rather than a purely technological one."Learning through virtual reality draws on our cognitive abilities.
-We therefore need to understand and know how our brains work in this virtual environment compared to traditional learning,"he explains.
+He hopestodeepen this knowledge as part of his thesis to assess how to train future engineers through a human-centered approach rather than one focused solely on technology.
+“Learning through virtual reality engages our cognitive abilities.
+We therefore need to understand and know how our brain functions in this virtual environment compared to traditional learning,”he explains.

-In concrete terms, when a student is in a classroom in front of a blackboard or a teacher, their attention is focused on what is in front of them.
-In virtual reality, it's different: learners find themselves immersed in a 3D virtual environment with an increased risk of distraction.
+In practical terms, when a student is in a classroom in front of a blackboard or a teacher, their attention is focused on what is in front of them.
+In virtual reality, it’s different: the learner finds themselves immersed in a 3D virtual environment with an increased risk of being distracted.

-Through his thesis, Pierre will identify how students' emotional and motivational states are mobilized and compare the variation in these states between virtual reality and real-life conditions.
-"What interests us is evaluating students' learning performance, but also everything that surrounds it: the cognitive abilities involved and their emotional state.Is a virtual reality class more stimulating than a face-to-face class?"
+Through his thesis, Pierre will identify how students’ emotional and motivational states are activated and compare the variation in these states between virtual reality and real-world conditions.
+“What interests us is evaluating students’ learning performance, but also everything surrounding it: the cognitive abilities involved and their emotional state.Is a virtual reality class more stimulating than a face-to-face classroom setting?

 Compare learning performance between on-site and virtual reality courses